Galapagos Safari Camp

 • The location of Galapagos Safari Camp is excellent for diving and fishing (both available as additional activities)

 “Being land-based, you feel a connection with the first settlers who came to live in the Galapagos Islands, having a greater understanding of what it must have been like to set up a life here back in the days when boats seldom passed by.
-Contrary to expectation, I felt a greater sense of adventure and appreciation for the remote and unique nature of the archipelago than past trips on a boat” - Gabriel who stayed at Galapagos Safari Camp with her 8-year-old in Nov 2025.
+Contrary to expectation, I felt a greater sense of adventure and appreciation for the remote and unique nature of the archipelago than past trips on a boat”

 Why a Tented Camp?